-Never start the engine without the air filter being in place.
-If you do, this could cause injury and severe engine damage.
+Never start the engine without the air filter as this could cause injury and severe engine damage.

 When you renew the safety cartridge, take great care to ensure that no dirt or other impurities get into the engine.
 Do not remove the safety cartridge unnecessarily.